KevinKra/Notes/certifications/aws/developer/resource.md

 - Each event on a stream is represented by what?
 - For a table with a stream, what happens when a new item is added to the table?
 - For a table with a stream, what happens when an item is updated?
-- For a table with a stream, what happens when a new item is deleted from the table?
+- For a table with a stream, what happens when an item is deleted from the table?
 - Each stream record contains what core pieces of data?
 - What is the lifespan of a stream record?
 - Streams can be used together with what service to build event-driven architecture when events of interest appear in a stream?